-Probability sampling assumes that at least one PSU is selected from each stratum, which is why one PSU is selected in each non-self-representing stratum by the probability-proportionalto-size method.
+Probability sampling assumes that at least one PSU is selected from each stratum.

+For this reason one PSU is selected in each non-self-representing stratum by the probability-proportional-to-size method.
 This means that the greater the share of the population of the PSU is in the total population of a given stratum, the stronger the chance that the PSU will be selected.

-5. Principles for selection and formation of secondary (SSUs) and tertiary sampling units (TSUs).
+5. Principles for selection and formation of secondary (SSUs) and tertiary sampling units (TSUs)